hvags/effective-octo-eureka/README.md

 The PyKeen pipelines are run on a GPU by default, change the appropriate parameter in the notebook to run on cpu instead.

-All data and notebooks are available in the github repository.
+All original data, results and notebooks are available in the github repository.

 ## Data preprocessing
 *1_triple_data_manipulation.ipynb*